Principles of Object Oriented Design

 Single Responsibility Principle (SRP)- A class should have only one reason to change.

-Open/Closed Principle (OCP)- Software entities (classes, modules, functions, etc.) should be open for extension but
+Open/Closed Principle (OCP)- Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.

 Liskov Substitution Principle (LSP)- Subtypes must be substitutable for their base types.